The saying goes, “You never get fired for hiring McCann” (or fill in the name of any other big agency).

 Your choice.

-The difficult choice of a small agency
+The hard choice of small

 Do you want to be a small, irritating and difficult-to-keep-alive fish in a pond of bully fish, or do you want to be the one whose calls are always answered?